FuelLabs/sway/docs/src/introduction/overview.md

 ```

 ### ABI
 An ABI defines an interface, and there is no function body in the ABI.
 A contract must either define or import an ABI declaration and implement it.
-It is considered best practice to define your ABI in a seperate library and import it into your contract because this allows callers of the contract import and use the ABI in scripts to call your contract.
+It is considered best practice to define your ABI in a separate library and import it into your contract because this allows callers of the contract to import and use the ABI in scripts to call your contract.

 For simplicity, we will define the ABI natively in the contract.

 ```sway
 abi Counter {